-A roof access walkway is a vital feature for many types of building.
+A roof access walkway is a vital feature for many types of buildings.
 Measures that provide safe working at height, including fall protection, require careful consideration from architects, facilities managers and those tasked with the responsibility of site management.
 This article answers all the key questions regarding the correct design and installation of a roof walkway system.

 DOES YOUR BUILDING NEED A ROOF WALKWAY SYSTEM?